meowpow-png/alis-ai/src/developer-mode.md

 When triggered:

 #### 1. Explicit command (manual use)
-- Reloads **all** instruction files from the current working branch in the **upstream repository**
+- Reloads **all instruction files** from the current working branch in the **upstream repository**
-- Replaces the assistant’s in-memory version of each file with the live version
+- Replaces the assistant’s **in-memory version** of each file with the live version
-- Discards any inferred or modified content not present in the source repo
+- **Discards any local, inferred, or modified content** not present in the upstream repository
 - Outputs a short log of all files synced

 #### 2. Automatic sync (after `live-export` and next user prompt)